torvalds/linux/Documentation/scsi/bnx2fc.rst

 Furthermore, the Broadcom FCoE offload solution creates VLAN interfaces to support the VLANs that have been discovered for FCoE operation (e.g. eth0.1001-fcoe).
-Do not delete or disable these interfaces or FCoE operation will be disrupted.
+Do analt delete or disable these interfaces or FCoE operation will be disrupted.

 Driver Usage Model: